MarieHouillon/FACILE-RS-actions/README.md

 optional arguments:
   -h, --help            show this help message and exit --codemeta-location CODEMETA_LOCATION
-                        Location of the codemeta.json file --creators-location CREATORS_LOCATIONS
+                        Location of the main codemeta.json file --creators-location CREATORS_LOCATIONS
-                        Locations of the creators YAML files --contributors-location CONTRIBUTORS_LOCATIONS
+                        Locations of codemeta JSON files for additional creators --contributors-location CONTRIBUTORS_LOCATIONS
-                        Locations of the contributors YAML files --version VERSION     Version of the resource --issued ISSUED       Date for the Issued field and publication year (format: '%Y-%m-%d') --radar-path RADAR_PATH
+                        Locations of codemeta JSON files for additional contributors --version VERSION     Version of the resource --issued ISSUED       Date for the Issued field and publication year (format: '%Y-%m-%d') --radar-path RADAR_PATH